sflavelle/writing/Shorts and One-Shots/JevilxReader Stories/A Human in Monster Clothing.md

 You spent the next hour or so in an upstairs lab room that was repurposed as a living room space, eating from a cup of noodles while watching what was apparently season 2 of an anime the doctor was watching.
 You both sat on the small couch (though respectfully you gave her some room) as 'Mew Mew' vowed to 'light up the darkness' through magical girl transformations or something like that.

-You fell asleep again sooner than you expected, and when you woke sometime that 'morning' you had had a blanket draped carefully over you.
+You fell asleep again sooner than you expected, and when you woke sometime that 'morning' you had had a blanket draped carefully over you, and a hand mirror placed nearby.
 You were pleasantly surprised - you had no idea how long you were in Alphys' care before you woke, but you had perhaps expected for her to be less personal.
 Whatever the reason, though,  you were content - you weren't in immediate danger, and while Jevil had still not shown his face since you awoke, around Alphys you felt safe enough.

+One glance at your face in the mirror showed you why you had given the good doctor a shock - though the body was your own this time (by your knowledge, anyway), you had still retained Jevil's distinctive black eyes and gold irises, now even more shocking on this normal body.

-Speaking of the scientist, she was fascinated with the world you had come from, and the adventure you had already endured - "That explains how you're so comfortable with all this," she said.
+Speaking of the scientist, she was fascinated with the world you had come from - "That explains how you're so comfortable with all this," she had said.
 She told you that she wanted especially to examine your 'shell' and your soul...
 "T-to see how it has adapted, o-of course!"

 And you weren't looking forward to having your soul exposed - because it would expose your humanity underneath all the fur and borrowed magic.
 You didn't know much about souls, even after your time in the Card Kingdom, but you *did* know that souls from humans looked noticeably different from monster souls.